rzymek/meteor-typescript-libs/README.md

     $ tsc *.ts

 ## Contributing

 Contributions are welcome.
 Remember that this project is about typing meteor packages in TypeScript.

+* Any changes to the meteor definitions file, "meteor.d.ts", should be made by altering "scripts/generate-definition-files.js".
+Corresponding changes should also be made to "script-definition-tests/meteor-tests.ts" and "tinytest-definition-tests/meteor-tests.ts".
-Changes to the definitions for any third party libraries (e.g. jquery.d.ts) should be made on the [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repo.
+* Changes to the definitions for any third party libraries (e.g. jquery.d.ts) should be made on the [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repo.

-### Creating Definitions
-Here is a guide to creating definitions: <http://www.typescriptlang.org/Handbook#writing-dts-files>
+* Changes to the smart package definitions can be made directly to those definition files (e.g. ironrouter.d.ts).

 ### Creating meteor.d.ts and its related files

-All definition files in this Meteor package are generated by executing a file generation script:
+All definition files in this Meteor package are generated by executing the makefile (ensure *node* and *npm* are properly installed in your system).

-    $ cd scripts
-    $ node generate-definition-files.js
+    $ make

-This script generates the meteor.d.ts file from the same [Meteor data.js file](https://github.com/meteor/meteor/blob/devel/docs/client/data.js) that is used to generate the official [Meteor docs](http://docs.meteor.com/).
+The makefile generates **meteor.d.ts** from the same [Meteor data.js file](https://github.com/meteor/meteor/blob/devel/docs/client/data.js) that is used to generate the official [Meteor docs](http://docs.meteor.com/).

 This script also retrieves the latest third-party library definitions from the [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repo, which is the semi-official repository for TypeScript definition files.
-Running this script will also run any specified tests found on [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped), as well as the tests for meteor.d.ts and any other meteor packages.
+Running this script will also run any specified tests found on [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) as well as the tests for meteor.d.ts and any other meteor packages.
 All tests that are run can be found in "script-definition-tests/".

-The script depends on node modules lodash and request, so these must be installed on your system before running the script (along with the [Typescript Transpiler](http://www.typescriptlang.org/)):

-    $ [sudo -H] npm install -g lodash
-    $ [sudo -H] npm install -g request
-    For the TypeScript transpiler:  $ [sudo -H] npm install -g typescript

-Any changes to the meteor definitions file, "meteor.d.ts", should be made by altering "scripts/generate-definition-files.js".
-Corresponding changes should also be made to "script-definition-tests/meteor-tests.ts" and "tinytest-definition-tests/meteor-tests.ts".

-Changes to the smart package definitions can be made directly to those definition files (e.g. ironrouter.d.ts).
+### Creating Definitions
+Writting typed deifinition files takes practice and experimentation, please refer to [this guide](http://www.typescriptlang.org/Handbook#writing-dts-files) for more details.